-For the purposes of this tutorial, I selected to create a website chatbot although the builder is the same no matter what option you choose.
+For the purposes of this tutorial, I chose to create a website chatbot although the builder is the same no matter what option you choose.

 NOTE: Interested more in the WhatsApp Solution for your business?
-If you choose to make a WhatsApp bot you won’t be able to use all features Landbot offers and the WhatsApp app has a limited UI.
+If you choose to make a WhatsApp bot you won’t be able to use all features Landbot offers since this messaging service has a limited UI.
 Visit our WhatsApp dialog design guide for rule-based chatbots to learn how to work around it.

-After channel selection, you will land on Landbot’s template library which is filled with pre-built use-case specific chatbot templates… But, to make this tutorial at least a little bit hard, we will start from scratch. 😉
+After channel selection, you will land on Landbot’s chatbot template library which is filled with pre-built use-case specific templates...
+But, to make this tutorial at least a little bit hard, we will start building a chatbot from scratch. 😉

-Creating bots with Landbot is extremely simple.
-It’s all about optimizing conversational blocks of your choice.
+Creating a chatbot from scratch with Landbot is extremely simple.
+It’s all about optimizing the conversational blocks of your choice.

 The first message to personalize is the welcome message which is a fairly flexible block allowing you to incorporate text messages, media messages such as images, gifs, videos or files, and buttons.